prototypefund/reproducible-website/_docs/timezones.md

 {% endhighlight %}
 </div>

-Despite being given a pre-determined time in the form of an [Unix time](https://en.wikipedia.org/wiki/Unix_time) (also called *epoch*), this output would fail to be reproducible in a different timezone than UTC+0100.
+Despite being given a pre-determined time in the form of a [Unix time](https://en.wikipedia.org/wiki/Unix_time) (also called *epoch*), this output would fail to be reproducible in a different timezone than UTC+0100.
 The easy solution is to set the required environment